-- 9.1 General Exclusions.
+- 7.2 Customer may elect to continue connection(s) for E-Line EVC with the understanding that.
+Customer can only receive a maximum of six (6) months of credits for any individual Service Level Standard within a 12-month period. - 8.
+8. EExclusions. - 8.1 General Exclusions.
 The following exclusions apply to all Service Level Standards contained in this document.
-Service Level Standard measurements do not include any periods the Service Level Standard was not met resulting in whole or in part from the following: - Hard Outage minutes associated with failure of CPE not provided as part of the Ethernet Switched E-LAN services: - CPE associated with Local Access for E-LAN EVC; - Service disruptions due to Customer traffic exceeding Customer-subscribed bandwidth or sending frames that do not otherwise comply with the applicable limitations on Customer's subscribed bandwidth; - Any act or omission on the part of the Customer, its contractors or vendors, or any other entity over which the Customer exercises control or has the right to exercise control; - Scheduled maintenance on the part of Customer, Customer contractors or Customer vendors; - Scheduled maintenance on the part of Verizon which is within Verizon's maintenance windows; - Emergency maintenance: - Lapses of Ethernet Switched E-LAN services associated with new installations (i.e. before new service acceptances by Customer): - Force Majeure Events as defined in Customer's Agreement on the Guide. - 9.2 E-LAN EVC Availability Service Level Standard Exclusions.
-In addition to the General Exclusions, E-LAN EVC Availability Service Level Standard measurements do not include periods of E-LAN EVC Outage resulting in whole or in part from one or more of the following causes: - For on-net circuits, any act or omission on the part of any third party including, but not limited to any local access provider other than any third-party over which Verizon exercises control; - For off-net circuits, any act or omission on the part of any third party other than a local access provider over which Verizon exercises control; - Periods of Service degradation where the Customer has not released its Service for immediate testing. - 9.3 Mean Time To Repair Exclusions.
-MTTR applies only in those cases in which the Customer informs Verizon of an E-LAN EVC Outage (i.e., opens a Trouble Ticket) and subsequently allows necessary physical or logical access to its premises and facilities for testing.
-In addition to the General Exclusions, MTTR Service Level Standard measurements do not include the following: - Any act or omission on the part of any third party, other than a Local Access provider over which Verizon exercises control; - Periods of Service degradation where the Customer has not released its Service for immediate testing. - 9.4 Data Delivery Ratio Exclusions.
-In addition to the General Exclusions, DDR Service Level Standard measurements do not include any of the following: - Frames dropped at infrastructure egress due to improper Customer specifications of Customer connection speeds;

-- E-LAN EVC Traffic marked Real Time Data by Customer that exceeds the subscribed Real Time Class of Service bandwidth; - Frames dropped at infrastructure egress Port due to congestion caused by Customer's traffic exceeding subscription parameters.
+Service Level Standard measurements do not include any periods the Service Level Standard was not met resulting in whole or in part from the following: - Hard Outage minutes associated with failure of CPE not provided as part of the E-Line EVC service; - CPE associated with Local Access for E-Line EVC; - Service disruptions due to Customer traffic exceeding Customer-subscribed bandwidth or sending frames that do not otherwise comply with the applicable limitations on Customer's subscribed bandwidth; - Any act or omission on the part of the Customer, its contractors or vendors, or any other entity over which the Customer exercises control or has the right to exercise control; - Scheduled maintenance on the part of Customer, Customer contractors or Customer vendors; - Scheduled maintenance on the part of Verizon which is within Verizon's maintenance windows; - Emergency maintenance; - Lapses of E-Line EVC service associated with new installations (i.e. before new service acceptances by Customer); - Force Majeure Events as defined in Customer's Contract or on the Guide. - 8.2 E-Line EVC Availability Service Level Standard Exclusions.
+In addition to the General Exclusions, E-Line EVC Availability Service Level Standard measurements do not include periods of E-Line EVC Outage resulting in whole or in part from one or more of the following causes: - For on-net circuits, any act or omission on the part of any third party including, but not limited to any Local Access provider other than any third-party over which Verizon exercises control; - For off-net circuits, any act or omission on the part of any third party other than a local access provider over which Verizon exercises control; - Periods of Service degradation where Customer has not released its Service for immediate testing. - 8.3 Mean Time To Repair Exclusions.
+MTTR applies only in those cases in which the Customer informs Verizon of an E-Line EVC Outage (i.e., opens a Trouble Ticket) and subsequently allows necessary physical or logical access to its premises and facilities for testing.
+In addition to the General Exclusions, MTTR Service Level Standard measurements do not include the following: - Any act or omission on the part of any third party, other than a local access provider over which Verizon exercises control; - Periods of Service degradation where Customer has not released its Service for immediate testing. - 8.4 Data Delivery Ratio Exclusions.
+In addition to the General Exclusions, DDR Service Level Standard measurements do not include any of the following: - Frames dropped at infrastructure egress due to improper Customer specifications of Customer connection speeds; - E-Line EVC Traffic marked Real Time Data by Customer that exceeds the subscribed Real Time Class of Service bandwidth; - Frames dropped at infrastructure egress Port due to congestion caused by Customer's traffic exceeding subscription parameters.